Top Questions

 If you want a remedial (fixing) session followed up with or incorporated into a deeply relaxing treatment, go for the 90 Minutes Fusion Massage (this has quite deep tissue pressure)

-FOR MEN ONLY - There is a LONG 3-hour session available which consits of 90 minutes of DEEP THERAPY followed by 90 minutes of relaxation and BIG long stretches.
+FOR MEN ONLY - There is a LONG 3-hour session available which consists of 90 minutes of DEEP THERAPY followed by 90 minutes of relaxation and BIG long stretches.
 This is for BIG men!
-So: BodyBuiiders; professional athletes; Rugby Players; Gymnasts; professional dancers; etc
+So: BodyBuiiders; professional athletes; Rugby Players; Gymnasts; professional dancers; etc. Please enquire for this treatment as it cannot be self booked.

 When Can I NOT Have a Massage?